 A: The insurance rating is determined by the NC Department of Insurance, State Fire Marshal’s Office.
 It is based on many factors, including the number of fire stations, fire hydrants, fire personnel, just to name a few.
 The lower the number, the better the Fire Department’s rating.
 The Town of Zebulon is currently rated as a 3.
 Areas outside the town limits are rated either a 3 or 9.
 You may call the fire station at 919/269-6487 to find out what your rating is.

 Q: My cat is in a tree and won’t come down.
 Can the Fire Department come and get him?

 A: The Fire Department is not able to bring a truck to rescue animals.
 We suggest placing food on the ground underneath the tree and when the cat gets hungry enough, he will come down.
 For other animal-related incidents, we suggest contacting Wake County Animal Control at 919/250-1476.

 Q: I don’t have power to my house after a storm.
 Does the Fire Department know when power will be restored?

 A: The Fire Department does not have any control over power-related issues.
 If you have a power outage, please contact your power company.
-The number for Progress Energy is 800/419-6356 and the number for Wake Electric is 919/863-6300.
+The number for Duke Energy Progress is 800/419-6356 and the number for Wake Electric is 919/863-6300.